-Criminal Trespassing in New York City
+New York City Criminal Trespassing Lawyer

 In New York, all degrees of the Criminal Trespass statutes have the same basic underlying elements.
 A person commits Criminal Trespass when that person either enters an area which that person had no right to enter; or remains in an area after another person or organization with the authority to exclude that person commands the person to leave.

-The New York City criminal defense attorneys at the Law Offices of Jeffrey Lichtman are experienced in evaluating how authority to enter and/or remain is given and under what circumstances a person is expected to know their authority to be present in a location has been rescinded.
+The criminal defense attorneys at our firm are experienced in evaluating how the authority to enter and/or remain is given and under what circumstances a person is expected to know their authority to be present in a location has been rescinded.

 At the Law Offices of Jeffrey Lichtman, the attorneys could examine the facts of the case from every angle and work to present the best possible defense.
 Call a New York City criminal trespassing lawyer for a free consultation.